leomeyer/Arducom/doc/setups.md

 This setup is recommended for getting started.
 The hello-world test sketch works with this setup by default.
 The serial device on the Raspberry Pi would be something like /dev/ttyUSB0 or /dev/ttyACM0.

+You can connect to it with Arducom using the following command (adjust device name if necessary):

+		$ ./arducom -d /dev/ttyUSB0 -c 0

+The size of the hello-world sketch with SD card and RTC support is about 24 kB.

 Direct serial connection
 ------------------------